nawkboy/nawkboy.github.io/reference_info/SelfPublishingGuidance.md

 # Trim Size

 There are lots of considerations to picking a good trim size.
 One of the most important is picking a common trim size most POD providers can handle.
 Here are some of my notes on this topic.
-I recommend you **pay the most attention to sizes that both CreateSpace and IngramSpark support**, as they are the leaders in the space.
+I recommend you **pay the most attention to sizes that both Amazon KDP and IngramSpark support**, as they are the leaders in the space.

 [Great list with discussion](https://www.thebookdesigner.com/book-sizes/)